ziming-yuan/eulerity-hackathon/README.md

 ## Getting Started

-To get this project running on your local machine, follow these steps:
+To get this project running on the local machine, follow these steps:

 ### Prerequisites

-- Node.js installed on your machine.
-If you do not have it installed, download it from [Node.js website](https://nodejs.org/).
+- Node.js.
+If not installed yet, download it from [Node.js website](https://nodejs.org/).

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to the local machine:
    ```bash
     git clone https://github.com/ziming-yuan/eulerity-hackathon.git
     cd eulerity-hackathon